tap349/tap349.github.io/_posts/2017-07-04-react-native-troubleshooting.md

 **solution**

 see [React Native - iOS]({% post_url 2017-05-25-react-native-ios %}) for the
-tip on how to fix CocoaPods.
+tip on how to repair CocoaPods.

 ### object file (.../libAutoGrowTextInput.a(AutogrowTextInputManager.o)) was built for newer iOS version (9.3) than being linked (8.0)